att-circ-contrl/exp-utils/ft-demo/README.md

-# Chris's Field Trip Test Scripts
+# Chris's Field Trip Example Script

 ## Overview

-This is a set of test scripts for reading and processing our lab's data using Field Trip.
-This is done using Field Trip's functions where possible, augmented with my library code for experiment-specific tasks.

-This was originally intended to be used as sample code, in addition to being test code, but it turned out to be too complicated to be useful for that.
-The `ft-demo` script is the sample code version.

-Type `make -C manual` to rebuild the manual for these scripts.
+This is a minimum working script showing how to read data from one of our lab's experiments into Field Trip and perform processing with it.

+About half of this is done using Field Trip's functions directly, and the remainder is done with wrapper functions that combine many common Field Trip operations.
+If you're not sure what a step is doing or how it's doing it, looking at that function's documentation and function body will help.

-To run these test scripts, you'll need Field Trip and several libraries installed; details are below.
+To run this script, you'll need Field Trip and several libraries installed;
+details are below.

 ## Getting Field Trip